manaswinidas/Subtree-Docs-test/Roadmap.md

 * VSCode extension to provide additional capabilities for developers - test, debug, deploy etc
 * operator provision data index and runtime storage on demand
 * operator discover and automatically register metrics endpoints in OpenShift provisioned Prometheus
+* complete version of VSCode editors for BPMN and DMN

 # 0.5.0